rabidaudio/synthesizer/amp/README.md

 ## Description

-Control Voltage 0-5V with `5V -> Gain=1`, `0V -> Gain~=0`.
-Can be overdriven up to `6V -> Gain=2` (actually slighly less because it will clip).
-Output is about 9.2 dB/V, with 0V @ -52 dB. (**TODO:** is this low enough to be inaudible?
-If not, might need to adjust design parameters.)
+Control Voltage 0-10V with `10V -> Gain=1`, `0V -> Gain~=0`.
+Can be overdriven up to `11V -> Gain=2` (actually slightly less because it will clip).
+Output is about 9.2 dB/V, with 0V around -98 dB.

-Control voltage inputss are summed with a control knob, which adjusts CV between 0V and 5V.
+Control voltage inputs are summed with a control knob, which adjusts CV between 0V and 10V.

 ![cv-vs-gain](plot.png)